A living style guide for misterburton.com.

 Equation Blocks

-For complex, multi-line, or centered mathematical expressions, the .equation-block container is used.
-This class ensures proper spacing, centering, and overflow handling for KaTeX-rendered content.
+For complex, multi-line, or centered mathematical expressions, use the .equation-block container.
+It handles spacing, centering, and overflow for KaTeX-rendered content.

 $$\begin{aligned} \frac{dx}{dt} &= \sigma(y - x) + \mu \tanh(z) \\[0.5em] \frac{dy}{dt} &= \rho x - y - xz \\[0.5em] \frac{dz}{dt} = xy - \beta z \end{aligned}$$